Beliefs, Practices, Impact

 We communicate with families to support students’ progress toward the next grade, level, and college and career primarily through SLCs, where students articulate their strengths and areas for growth using student work and their grades.
 Families are given some understanding of the scope of the year at Back to School Night, but the ongoing work of communicating progress is also significantly increase with Skedula, our online gradebook that shows students progress toward mastery on learning targets in all classes in our MG and UG.
 We work with the Family Teacher Association to provide monthly updates on the progress of each level.
 Finally, our College Counselors provide college workshops for senior families as they prepare for applications, FAFSA, and the matriculation/transition process.

 The impacts are:

 99% of high school graduates accepted to college

 75% of our alumni are enrolled or have graduated from a degree-granting postsecondary institution, compared with just 36.6% of Hispanics aged 18-24 nationally

 2017 first fall enrollment for graduates was 86%, compared with 63% nationally

-73% of students responded positively to questions of academic press on the Learning Environment Survey, 3% higher than the city average.
+73% of positive responses to personal attention and support questions on the NYC School Survey, 12% higher than the city average